 The marvelous thing about these flowers is that it does not just come from one genus!
 Its daintiness is so diverse it has so many meanings and symbols about it.
-Not only that, but the intriguing tales about the Daisies will change the way you see these cute little flowers.
+Not only that, but the intriguing tales about the daisies will change the way you see these cute little flowers.

 History of Daisy Flowers